logzio/logzio-google-metrics/README.md

 | gcp_region           | Google Cloud Region where you want to upload Cloud Function. \*`Requires for Deploy to Cloud option for platform`.
 To check available regions you can see [here](https://cloud.google.com/functions/docs/locations) |
 | function_name_prefix | Function name will be using as Google Cloud Function name.
 (Default:`metrics_gcp`)                                                                                                                                  |
 | metric_types         | Will send metrics that match the Google metric type.
 Detailed list you can find [here](https://cloud.google.com/monitoring/api/metrics_gcp) (ex: `cloudfunctions.googleapis.com`)                                   |

-## Initialization account

-First step what you will see it's initialize account.
-Launches an interactive Getting Started workflow for the gcloud command-line tool.
-It performs the following setup steps:

--   Authorizes gcloud and other SDK tools to access Google Cloud using your user account credentials, or from an account of your choosing whose credentials are already available.
--   Sets up a new or existing configuration.
--   Sets properties in that configuration, including the current project and optionally, the default Google Compute Engine region and zone you'd like to use.

 ## Check Logz.io for your metrics